-By having bio-based plastic make up a certain percentage, you go from fossilbased materials to renewable materials.
+By having bio-based plastic make up a certain percentage, you go from fossil-based materials to renewable materials.
 For this to become a true advantage, the bio-based plastic is presumed to come from certified sources and be either 2nd or 3rd generation bioplastic.
 In reality, this means that the bio-based plastic materials are not made of materials that could have been used for food.
 Instead the plastic is made of by-products from food production or waste, such as sugar canes or bio-waste.

 No. Level Criteria Documentation

 3.1 Basic - -

-Reduce the environmental impact of plastic packaging Advanced Minimum criterion If the tertiary packaging includes plastic: At least 50 per cent of the plastic content of the tertiary No documentation is required in the tender.
+Reduce the environmental impact of plastic packaging Advanced Minimum criterion If the tertiary packaging includes plastic: At least 50 per cent of the plastic content of the tertiary packaging is made of from recycled plastic or biobased plastic No documentation is required in the tender.
 Prior to contact signing, documentation must be presented.
-The documentation must be provided in
+The documentation must be provided in accordance with ASTM D6866, EN16785-1 or similar for biobased content and/or EN15343, ISO 22095 or similar for recycled content.

-packaging is made of from recycled plastic or bio-based plastic 1 Bio-based must be PE (LDPE, HDPE, LLDPE), PP, PET and have a certified chain of suppliers (e.g., RSB, Bonsucro or the like) or be 2nd or 3rd generation bio-plastic.
-If the tertiary packaging is not plastic, this criterion does not apply. accordance with ASTM D6866, EN16785-1 or similar for bio- based content and/or EN15343, ISO 22095 or similar for recycled content.
-Spearhead Minimum criterion If the tertiary and/or secondary packaging includes plastic: At least 50 per cent of the plastic content of the secondary and the tertiary packaging is made of from recycled plastic or biobased plastic1 Bio-based must be PE (LDPE, HDPE, LLDPE), PP, PET and have a certified chain of suppliers (e.g., RSB, Bonsucro or the like) or be 2nd or 3rd generation bio-plastic.
+Bio-based must be PE (LDPE, HDPE, LLDPE), PP, PET and have a certified chain of suppliers (e.g., RSB, Bonsucro or the like) or be 2nd or 3rd generation bioplastic.
+If the tertiary packaging is not plastic, this criterion does not apply.
+Spearhead Minimum criterion If the tertiary and/or secondary packaging includes plastic: At least 50 per cent of the plastic content of the secondary and the tertiary packaging is made of from recycled plastic or biobased plastic1 Bio-based must be PE (LDPE, HDPE, LLDPE), PP, PET and have a certified chain of suppliers (e.g., RSB, Bonsucro or the like) or be 2nd or 3rd generation bioplastic.
 If the tertiary and/or secondary packaging is not plastic, this criterion does not apply.
 No documentation is required in the tender.
 Prior to contact signing, documentation must be presented.
-The documentation must be provided in accordance with ASTM D6866, EN16785-1 or similar for bio- based content and/or EN15343, ISO 22095 or similar for recycled content.
+The documentation must be provided in accordance with ASTM D6866, EN16785-1 or similar for biobased content and/or EN15343, ISO 22095 or similar for recycled content.